-Major League Baseball (MLB) betting is the third-most popular betting market in the United States, behind football and basketball.
+Major League Baseball (MLB) betting is the third-most popular betting market in the United States.
 Bettors can choose from point spreads, moneylines, totals, and props when betting on baseball.

 MLB has embraced sports betting, establishing co-partnerships with popular sportsbooks like BetMGM and DraftKings.
 This will allow MLB bettors to stream games through the DraftKings platform and watch their bets.